 “Green” Turns Into “Clean”

 Formulating dogmatically natural cosmetics is difficult for many reasons.
-Truly natural cosmetic ingredients (especially pigments used in color cosmetics) are unpredictable and create batch-to-batch consistency challenges.
+Truly natural cosmetic ingredients (especially pigments used in color cosmetics) are unpredictable and create batch-to-batch consistency and stability challenges.
 They have the added challenges of natural odors, have shorter shelf lives, and love to separate over time.

 Many natural formulas require a preservative system to ensure product safety and stability.
 However, few (if any) natural preservative systems can measure up to the same indestructible multi-year shelf-lives required by the big retailers.